SonicKurt/Galaga-AI/README.md

 This project was made for CS-4430 Machine Learning and Intelligent Agents course at Cedarville University.
 ## Copyrights
-We do not have the original copyright for the Galaga game or name.
+We do not own the original copyright for the Galaga game or name.

 Galaga; game, by Namco, Ltd., 1982